erbth/get_blk_size/README.rst

-Get a block device's logical block size on linux.
+Get a block device's logical- and physical block size on linux.